 - 1. Separate the Governing Board Policy statement from the daily "how to" guidance to staff members working on contracting. - 2.
 Increase the levels at which a procurement requires a formal RFP, informal RFP, or constitutes a small purchase. - 3.
 Identify specific situations where full competition is impractical and not in the best interest of the Agency.

-Required Motions: In order to recommend that the Governing Board adopt the new TRPA Procurement Policy, the Committee must make the following motion, based on the staff report:
+Required Motions: In order to adopt the new TRPA Procurement Policy, the Governing Board must make the following motion, based on the staff report:

-1) A motion to recommend adoption of the new TRPA Procurement Policy
+1) A motion to r adopt of the new TRPA Procurement Policy